ayoayco/astro-sw/README.md

 ## Background

-This integration was developed to support the Caching strategy needs of [Cozy](https://github.com/ayoayco/cozy) -- the modern reading companion for the Web.
-You can find an example service worker (`src/sw.mjs`) in the [repository](https://github.com/ayoayco/Cozy/blob/main/src/sw.mjs).
+This integration was developed to support the Caching strategy needs of [Cozy](https://cozy.ayco.io) -- the modern reading companion for the Web.
+You can find [an example service worker in the repository](https://github.com/ayoayco/Cozy/blob/main/src/sw.mjs).